This content may use affiliate links. Please refer to my disclosure policy for more info.

 Printable vinyl might seem familiar if you’ve ever used one of those printable iron-on transfers where you buy a pack of “light” sheets for white shirts, and “dark” sheets for shirts with color, and after a few washes the transfer is ruined.
 However, I can confidently tell you that times have changed!

 Printable vinyl comes in both Heat Transfer and Adhesive varieties.
 Using a regular old inkjet printer, you simply print out the design onto the vinyl and you’re good to go!
-You can combine this with your Cricut or Silhouette to do a print n’ cut.
-You then have an amazing, unique sticker or iron-on!

 If you’re wondering why printable vinyl isn’t quite as popular as the other types of vinyl, here it is: the quality of printable vinyl varies wildly depending on the brand.